 A story to support/build your argument.
 It may be inspired by a successful person’s life or can be just a reference to a famous story everyone is familiar with.

 Popular stories like the Hare and the Tortoise or stories from the Ramayana can be inserted in a lot of essays that focus on moral issues.
 Of course, do remember to give just a passing 3-4 line mention and not write the entire story!

 Also Read: Essay on Unemployment in India: Look at the Most Essential Topic of India for UPSC

 You will come across plenty of statistics regularly during your Current Affairs preparation.
 Remember to keep an eye out for them as they add a lot of value to your writing.

 Make a mental note or jot them down in a stats notebook for quick reference.
 Stats related to the GDP, trade balance, food production, poverty, Government spending etc., must definitely be kept in mind.
 The Economic Survey, as well as newspapers, is an excellent source of authentic stats.

-However, keep in mind that you do not swamp your essay with stats or bluff at any point.
-2-3 stats per essay are sufficient.
+However, keep in mind that you do not swamp your writing with stats or bluff at any point.
+2-3 stats per writing piece are sufficient.

 Buddha’s philosophy of taking the middle path is the best advice for a well-rounded essay.
-While writing the essay, it is best to not get carried away by passion.
+While writing, it is best to not get carried away by passion.
 One must present a balanced view which lists out the pros as well as cons of an argument.